SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 - **Sum**: Finding the sum of the elements in a list using the `sum()` function.
 - **Max.
 Element**: Finding the greatest element in a list using the `max()` function.
 - **Min.
 Element**: Finding the smallest element in a list using the `min()` function.

 ### Nested Lists
 Lists can contain other lists, creating nested structures.
 ``` python
 matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]
 ```

 ## Loops
-Loops are essential programming constructs that allow you to repeatedly execute a block of code until a certain condition is met.
+Loops are essential programming constructs that allow you to **repeatedly execute a block of code** until a certain condition is met.
 Python provides two main types of loops: `for` loops and `while` loops.

-### `for` Loops
+### for-Loops
-`for` loops are used to iterate over a sequence of values, such as a list, tuple, or string.
+`for` loops are used to **iterate over a sequence of values**, such as a list, tuple, or string.
 ``` python
 # Iterating over a list
 fruits = ["apple", "banana", "cherry"]